seoulai/seoulai.github.io/_projects/2018-12-15-Medical-Data-and-Machine-Learning.md

 ## When
 * Starting from Jan 5 2019
-* Schedule is not decided yet.
+* Every Sat morning

 ## Where
-* Not decided yet.
+* Subject to change

 ---